-Planning Priority Consistency of Planning Proposal The proposal could result in future development that leads to housing diversity or affordability.
+Planning Priority Consistency of Planning Proposal Encourage greater housing diversity and Consistent. affordability The proposal could result in future development that leads to housing diversity or affordability.
 Funds would be used for open space projects that improves the liveability of Eurobodalla.
 Enhance the distinctive character and Consistent heritage of towns, villages and hamlets Future use of the site will not detract from the character of Broulee as a coastal village and residential area.
-Conserve and celebrate bushland and Consistent. waterways.
+Conserve and celebrate bushland and waterways.
+Consistent.
 If land is sold to adjoining landholders in the future, minimal vegetation removal is expected for future development over the zone of influence.
 Vegetation removal not associated with a planning approval would need to be in accordance with the Biodiversity and Conservation SEPP e.g. for use as private open space.
 Promote sustainable living Consistent Future residential development on the small area of land that is outside the zone of influence of the sewer will be required to comply with BASIX commitments for energy efficiency.